Revised March 1, 2021

 We may share your name, business name, and title with other conference attendees, speakers, and/or conference sponsors.
 We do not otherwise share conference registration information with non-agent third parties.

 5. When applying to BBB National Programs in an individual capacity.

 When you apply to be a BBB National Programs employee, contractor, or intern or to be an arbitrator for the BBB AUTO LINE or DPF Services programs, you submit your name, address and other contact information, and information about your qualifications.
 We use this information for processing your application and for contacting you in relation to your application.
 We do not share this information with any non-agent third parties.

 6. When applying to or requesting information from BBB National Programs on behalf of a business.

-BBB National Programs may collect contact and billing information from a business that enquires about becoming a National Partner or participating with an individual program operated by BBB National Programs (including BBB AUTO LINE, BBB EU Privacy Shield, CARU, Cross-Border Privacy Rules Program, Privacy Recognition for Processors Program, Vendor Privacy Program, or Children’s Food and Beverage Advertising Initiative).
+BBB National Programs may collect contact and billing information from a business that enquires about becoming a National Partner or participating with an individual program operated by BBB National Programs (including BBB AUTO LINE, DPF Services, CARU, Cross-Border Privacy Rules Program, Privacy Recognition for Processors Program, Vendor Privacy Program, or Children’s Food and Beverage Advertising Initiative).
 This may include personal contact information about representatives of the business.
 We may contact these individuals with more information about our programs, events, and services.
 We do not share this information with any non-agent third parties, except as described in Section II below.
 To request to change the personal information associated with your business account, please reach out to the individual program with which you do business.

 7. When representing a business in the NAD competitor challenge process.